shkim04/shkim04.github.io/blog/2023-05-15/how-to-apply-session-in-nextjs.en.md

 ## Goal
 We will create two pages.
 One is the index page and the other is login page.
 In the index page, we will display a username if any user is logged in or a text saying _**I'm Guest User**_ as a default.
 What will happen in the login page is that we will make a request to an API to log in.
 If the request succeeds, it will redirect to the index page.
 Finally, we will need the API to handle log-in request, which is where we save session data.

-The goal here is once a user is logged in, we will see if their name shows and when the page is refreshed, the name still stays still for a certain amount of time.
+The goal here is once a user is logged in, we will see if their name shows and when the page is refreshed, the name stays still for a certain amount of time.

 ## App Structure
 This is the structure of the core part under the project folder: